 Handling Variables with Different Measurement Types

 Some metrics are published as counts, percentages, medians, averages, estimates, or margins of error.
-The AI determines the correct measurement type based on how the question is phrased.
+The Data Navigator determines the correct measurement type based on how the question is phrased.

 Examples: